Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 The Different Reverse Osmosis Water Filter Stages

 Different reverse osmosis systems have a different number of stages they use to filter water.
-For this particular example, we’ll use a five-stage system, but other methods may have less or more.
+We’ll use a five-stage system for this particular example, but other systems can have less or more.

 Stage 1 – Sediment Prefilter

-This stage will catch small particles such as sand and silt.
-Sediment filter can catch anything that is up to 15 times smaller than a grain of sand.
+This stage catches small particles such as sand and silt.
+A sediment filter can catch anything that is up to 15 times smaller than a grain of sand.

 Stage 2 – Carbon Prefilter

-The carbon pre-filter contains activated carbon that will remove impurities that can affect the taste and smell of water.
-This step will remove compounds such as chlorine.
+The carbon pre-filter contains activated carbon that removes impurities that can affect the taste and smell of water.
+This step removes compounds such as chlorine.

 Stage 3 – Second Carbon Prefilter

-This stage will run the water through a second carbon filter that contains more activated carbon.
+This stage runs the water through a second carbon filter that contains more activated carbon.

 Stage 4 – RO Membrane

-At this stage, water passes through a semi-porous membrane, and any remaining impurities are filtered off the water.
-The impurities and runoff are removed from the system, and the now clean water moves on to the next stage.
+At this stage, water passes through a semi-porous membrane, and any remaining impurities are filtered out of the water.
+The impurities and runoff are removed from the system, and the clean water moves on to the next stage.

 Stage 5 – Polishing Filter

-The polishing filter is yet another activated carbon filter that will remove any lingering tastes or smell that may still be in water.
+The polishing filter is yet another activated carbon filter that will remove any lingering unpleasant tastes or odors that may still be in the water.
 After this stage, water will be crystal clear and ready for drinking.

 Other systems will typically add or remove additional filters aside from the reverse osmosis membrane.
 For example, a three-stage system will have a carbon pre-filter, reverse osmosis membrane, and carbon post-filter.
 This option forgoes the large particle filter and additional carbon filter altogether.